 Range of templates

-With just shy of 600 templates, Wix gives small businesses a range of attractive templates to modify and customize.
+With just shy of 600 templates, Wix gives small businesses a range of attractive templates to modify and customise.
 It makes setting up easy, with no need to know coding or website development.

 Functional shopping cart